 Filtering and Exporting AD Agents and Monitored DCs

 The Active Directory Agents page can be filtered, customized, and even exported as a CSV - consistent with all other tables in Cloud Control Center.
+Exports can be performed in one of two ways:

 Export All Data: This option ignores any applied filters and exports all available columns, even those hidden in the current view.
 However, the column order in the Cloud Control Center is retained, ensuring that the exported data aligns with your customized layout.